Going to the Dentist with Braces

 One way you can fight this is by keeping up with regular oral hygiene techniques like cleaning your teeth with a toothbrush and toothpaste and flossing with a floss threader.
 But since it will be harder to thoroughly clean your teeth, it’s important to also make regular appointments with your dentist so they can get rid of tartar buildup.
 They can also provide you with additional tips and tricks to better clean your teeth with braces.

-When it comes to visiting your dentist while you have braces, you should see them more often than when you didn’t have braces.
-The recommended interval while you have braces is about three to four times per year to stay on top of tartar buildup and avoid cavities.
+When it comes to visiting your dentist, it is even more important to do so while you have braces than while you don’t.
+The recommended interval is two times per year to stay on top of tartar buildup and avoid cavities.